cardano-scaling/hydra/security/RFP.md

 The scope of this audit has been described in the above sections.
 What is not in scope is out of scope.
 In particular, the following items is out of scope of this audit.

 Verify the whole original paper and its proofs.

+1. Hydra head protocol implementation is immune to API attacks -- out of scope because trusted

 ---
 DO NOT READ AFTER THIS LINE